Our Curriculum

 Theatre and Festivals

 The class plays are always a highlight of the year, and our vibrant festival life helps orient us to the larger rhythms we live within.
-The festivals are moments of introspection as well as community connection.
+The festivals are moments of celebration, introspection, and community connection.

 History and Geography

-Starting from our local environment we expand our study of Geography to North America and the world.
-Our study of history begins with the ancient civilizations of India, Persia, Mesopotamia, and Egypt, continues through Greece, Rome, and the Middle ages, and concludes with the Age of Discovery and the Industrial Revolution.
+We begin our study of Geography with our local environment before expanding to the geography of North America and the world.
+Our study of history begins with the ancient civilizations of India, Persia, Mesopotamia, and Egypt in 5th grade, continues Greece, Rome, and the Middle Ages in 6th grade, before concluding with the Age of Exploration in 7th grade and the Age of Revolutions in 8th grade.